funwithflutter/flutter_confetti/README.md

 * `minBlastForce` -> will determine the minimum blast force applied to a particle within it's first 5 frames of life.
 The default `minBlastForce` is set to `5`
 * `displayTarget` -> if `true` a crosshair will be displayed to show the location of the particle emitter
 * `colors` -> a list of colors can be provided to manually set the confetti colors.
 If omitted then random colors will be used.
 A single color, for example `[Colors.blue]`, or multiple colors `[Colors.blue, Colors.red, Colors.green]` can be provided as an argument in the `ConfettiWidget
+* `minimumSize` -> a `Size` controlling the minimum possible size of the confetti.
+To be used in conjuction with `maximumSize`.
+For example, setting a `minimumSize` equal to `Size(10,10)` will ensure that the confetti will never be smaller than the specified size.
+Must be positive and smaller than the `maximumSize`.
+Can not be null.
+* `maximumSize` -> a `Size` controlling the maximum possible size of the confetti.
+To be used in conjuction with `minimumSize`.
+For example, setting a `maximumSize` equal to `Size(100,100)` will create confetti with a size somewhere between the minimum and maximum size of (100, 100) [widht, height].
+Must be positive and bigger than the `minimumSize`, Can not be null.

 Enjoy the confetti.